helloani25/Affirm-BalanceLoanBooks/README.md

 https://www.localsolver.com/docs/last/exampletour/binpacking.html

-This looks closes to the problem we are trying to solve here.
+This looks closest to the problem we are trying to solve here.

 ```